socketry/sus-fixtures-console/guides/getting-started/readme.md

 # Getting Started

-This guide explains how to use the `Sus::Fixtures::Console` gem to capture console logging output.
+This guide explains how to use the `Sus::Fixtures::Console` gem to redirect console logging output during tests.

 ## Installation